4-3 Defense Explained (Fronts & Coverage Guide)

 Having a base defense that is versatile enough to produce different looks is crucially important for a defense.
 The 4-3 Under is almost a 5-2 front that puts the defense in a position to dominate the line of scrimmage.

-The 4-3 is most effective when the four defensive linemen can protect their gap against the run but get after the passer.
+The 4-3 is most effective when the four defensive linemen can protect their gap in run support but also create pressure through a base rush.

 This defense is designed to stop the run with the gap assignments but can be exposed to no pressure on a passing attack.
-At high levels of football, the 4-3 is just a piece of what a defense does and should be mixed in with other looks.
+At high levels of football, the 4-3 is just a piece of what a defense does and should be mixed in with other fronts and multiple coverages.

 Keep Learning